 How to Encourage Health and Well-Being in the Workplace

-After more than a year of remote work, employers are unveiling plans to send employees back to the physical workplace.
-It’s not uncommon to hear employees discuss their plans to go back to work—phrasing that perhaps doesn’t give enough credit to the hard work that’s been accomplished remotely.
-The reality is productivity during the pandemic remained stable, or even grew, in many cases.
+Over the last couple years, it hasn’t been uncommon to hear employees discuss their plans to go back to work—phrasing that perhaps doesn’t give enough credit to the hard work that’s been accomplished remotely.
+The reality is productivity during the pandemic has remained stable, or even grown, in many cases.
 In fact, 94% percent of 800 employers surveyed by Mercer said that productivity was the same as or higher than it was before the pandemic.
 Though productivity hasn’t suffered over the last year, employee burnout is higher than ever.

 Just months before the pandemic began, Limeade surveyed employees and found that 42% of its workers were experiencing burnout.
 A few months into the pandemic, it surveyed employees again and the number jumped to 72%.
 A considerable (but not surprising) spike.
-Although the rollout of vaccines in recent months has generated hope, the stress and anxiety that workers have felt over the last year hasn’t decreased.
+Although the vaccine rollout has generated hope, the stress and anxiety that workers have felt over the last couple years, including concern over emerging variants, hasn’t decreased.

 Put simply, employees are worn out.
 The length of the pandemic—paired with the stress of good news quickly followed by bad news—has exhausted workers.
-National Wellness Month, a month dedicated to self-care, managing stress, and promoting healthy routines, couldn’t come at a better time.
 The question is, how can you as an employer help workers focus on their mental health and well-being in a time that still feels stressful to so many?
 We have some tips.

 Establish Clear Work Boundaries